HungryArthur/HungryArthur/README.md

 I'm a Backend developer from Russia.

-I'm interested in backend development and Machine Learning.
+I'm interested in Backend development and Machine Learning.

 <!-- <details align="left"> -->